Frechmatz/cl-synthesizer/README.md

     *   additional-handler-args Any additional keyword parameters as passed to the monitor function.
 These parameters can be used to initialize handler specific properties such as a filename.

     The function must return a values object with the following entries:
-    *   module A property list that represents a module.
+    *   module A property list that represents a subset of a module.
+At least :update must be implemented.
 See also cl-synthesizer:add-module.
-    *   An ordered list of input keys of the module, where the first key represents the first entry of the socket mappings (e.g. column-1) and so on.
+    *   An ordered list of input sockets of the module, where the first entry represents the first entry of the socket mappings (e.g. column-1) and so on.
+This list is in place because we do not want to depend on the actual input sockets exposed by the module.
+It is up to the monitor-handler to know about specifica of modules, for example that the csv-file-writer module uses input socket :column-1 to represent the first column.
 *   socket-mappings Declares the input/outputs whose values are to be monitored.
 Each entry has the following format:
     *   module-path Path of the module from which the value of a certain input/output socket or state is to be retrieved, for example "ADSR" or '("VOICE-1" "ADSR").
 See also cl-synthesizer:find-module.
     *   socket-type One of the following keywords: